This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 One reason essential oils are valued in Ayurvedic traditions is their influence on the senses.
 The sense of smell connects directly with areas of the brain related to memory, mood, and attention.

 Because of this connection, aroma can shift emotional states quickly.
 A single scent may evoke calm, focus, or reflection within moments.
-Ayurveda uses this sensory pathway intentionally, allowing aromatic plants to support daily awareness practices.
+The Ayurvedic use of essential oils for healing relies on this sensory pathway intentionally, allowing aromatic plants to support daily awareness practices.

 These practices are not meant to overwhelm the senses but to create a gentle reminder to slow down, breathe, and return attention to the present moment.